-Detector noise: For a classic altimeter, the detector noise is sub centimeter and is therefore not the main source of uncertainty for LWL.
+Detector noise: For a classic altimeter, the detector noise is sub centimetre and is therefore not the main source of uncertainty for LWL.

 Morphology of the lake and its surrounding environment: Radar altimeter measurements involve sending an electromagnetic pulse to the satellite nadir and measuring the propagation time to and from the emitted wave and its echo on the illuminated surface.
 A received echo is not identical to the initial pulse.
 Despite how narrow the initial pulse can be, the echo is spread over time by its interaction with the reflecting surface.
-In practice, the echo spans multiple antenna reception intervals - the "distance doors" - (typically a hundred doors of 2 to 3 nanoseconds each, a length of 30 to 50 cm per door) and the technique of locating the correct time interval to give the distance measurement (range) in this period is called the tracking (if the operation is performed on board) or retracking (if the operation is done on the ground through post-processing techniques).
-Tracking and retracking are not directly performed on echoes, which are too noisy, but on the echo accumulations, called the waveforms.
+In practice, the echo spans multiple antenna reception intervals - the "distance doors" - (typically a hundred doors of 2 to 3 nanoseconds each, a length of 30 to 50 cm per door) and the technique of locating the correct time interval to give the distance measurement (range) in this period is called the tracking (if the operation is performed on board) or retracking are not directly performed on echoes, which are too noisy, but on the echo accumulations, called the waveforms.